Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Question: What do you mean by hard links in Linux?

 Answer: Hard links in Linux point directly to the physical file present on the disk.
 It doesn’t concern the pathname.
 It simply means that in case the file is renamed or moved to some other location, the link will not break and will still function like before.

 Question: Please explain case-sensitivity issues in Linux.

 Answer: Sometimes entering the same command in Linux results in different outputs.
 This is typically attributed to case sensitivity.
 Because Linux is case sensitive, a command that previously produced the desired output might not do the same when executed again.

 For example, the ls command is responsible for listing all files in the directory.
 However, entering LS, lS, or Ls will display an error.
 Moreover, if there is a program that is named LS, then entering the LS command will execute it rather than listing all files in the directory.

-Q: Can you tell what does a nameless directory represent in Linux?
+Question: Can you tell what does a nameless directory represents in Linux?